JumpShip

 Project Schedule

-- Status - Complete.
-09/1/07: Port a version of the JumpShip Framework over to ActionScript 3.0.
+- Status - In Progress.
+07/01/07: Port a version of the JumpShip Framework over to ActionScript 3.0.

 - Status - Complete.
 04/29/07: Target Final version release date with a Ruby on Rails Gateway, improved Model sort options, improved DataProvider API support and improved documentation.